-Since our inception in 2011, we have funded our operations primarily through private placements of our convertible preferred stock, from grants, research incentives and borrowings under various agreements with public funding agencies, from an upfront payment, milestone payments and reimbursement of research and development expenses pursuant to the Collaboration Agreement with Gilead, and most recently through the proceeds of our IPO.
+Since our inception in 2011, we have funded our operations primarily through private placements of our convertible preferred stock and proceeds from our IPO, from grants, research incentives and borrowings under various agreements with public funding agencies, from an upfront payment, milestone payments and reimbursement of research and development expenses pursuant to the Collaboration Agreement with Gilead.

-We have raised gross proceeds of approximately \$142.5 million from the issuance of our convertible preferred stock and \$20.0 million from non-refundable upfront and milestone payments pursuant to the Collaboration Agreement with Gilead.
+We have raised gross proceeds of approximately \$142.5 million from the issuance of our convertible preferred stock and \$21.0 million from non-refundable upfront and milestone payments pursuant to the Collaboration Agreement with Gilead.
 On April 23, 2019, we completed our IPO by issuing 6.0 million shares of our common stock, at \$14.00 per share, for gross proceeds of \$84.0 million, or net proceeds of \$74.6 million.
-As of March 31, 2020, the principal amount outstanding under loans from government agencies was \$5.9 million and we had cash, cash equivalents and restricted cash of \$104.9 million.
+As of June 30, 2020, the principal amount outstanding under loans from government agencies was \$6.0 million and we had cash, cash equivalents and restricted cash of \$93.3 million.